-- 1. All development shall be: - a.
+1. All development shall be:

+- a.
 Reasonably safe from flooding and fluvial erosion risk; - b.
 Designed, operated, maintained, modified, and adequately anchored to prevent flotation, collapse, release, or lateral movement of the structure; - c.
-Constructed with materials resistant to flood damage10; - d.
+Constructed with materials resistant to flood damage9; - d.
 Constructed by methods and practices that minimize flood damage; - e.
 Constructed with electrical, heating, ventilation, plumbing, air conditioning equipment, and other service facilities designed and/or located to prevent water from entering or accumulating within the components during conditions of flooding; - f.
 Adequately drained to reduce exposure to flood hazards; and - g.
 Located so as to minimize conflict with changes in channel location over time and the need to intervene with such changes. - 2.
 Within any SFHA, no development shall be permitted without first determining the base flood elevation and demonstrating that the cumulative effect of the proposed development, when combined with all other existing and anticipated encroachments in the municipality, will not cause any increase in the BFE.
-This demonstration must be supported by technical data that conforms to standard hydraulic engineering principles and is certified by a licensed professional engineer. - 3.
-New Residential Structures or Residential Structures to be substantially improved in Zones A, A1-30, AE, and AH shall be located such that the lowest floor is at least two feet above base flood elevation.
-This must be documented in as-built condition, with a FEMA Elevation Certificate.
+New development that proposes to displace floodwater storage in the SFHA must provide compensatory storage to offset the impacts of any increase in the extent or level of floodwaters during peak flows up to and including the base flood discharge.